Skip to main content

 const myProvider = createMyAssetProvider("https://my-storage.example.com/zk-assets");

-The SDK defines prover interfaces in @umbra-privacy/sdk/interfaces.
+The prover-interface and result types ship at @umbra-privacy/sdk/zk-prover.
 See ZK Prover Interfaces for the full list.
 All provers return the same proof shape:

 interface Groth16Proof {